2018 NFL Mock Draft – 7 Rounds

 Ted Thomspon gets a lot of credit for building his team through the draft, and deservedly so.
 However, the last two years he has fumbled some free agency moves and his drafts have been pretty questionable.
 A change was made in the front office, and it seems like these previous mistakes were grinding on the coaching staff and players.

 The Packers need to stabilize their offensive line and need help at linebacker.
 Roquan Smith is a devastating presence on the defense for Georgia, and could be the start of a rebuild for the defense.

 Team Needs: QB, CB, OT, OG, TE

-2018 NFL Mock Draft, Cardinals: Josh Jackson, CB, Iowa
+2018 NFL Mock Draft, Cardinals: Baker Mayfield, QB, Oklahoma

-Now that Carson Palmer has retired, the Cardinals will need to find the QB of the future and eventually replace a legend at WR.
+Now that Carson Palmer has retired and so has their coach, the Cardinals will need to find the QB of the future and eventually replace a legend at WR.
 They are taking a long look at Blaine Gabbert as the long-term answer at QB, but might also hedge that bet with a high pick at QB in this draft.
-Arizona suddenly is confronted with playing the most explosive offense in the league with the Rams, and adding another talented corner to the defense would go a long way with their other young, talented pieces on defense.

 16. Baltimore Ravens

 2018 NFL Mock Draft, Ravens: Calvin Ridley, WR, Alabama

 The Ravens and a WR is one of the “anchor picks” that can start off most mock drafts for 2018.
 This team really needs some skill position help.
 Where it appears that they will be drafting should set up very well for Baltimore, and they might be going RB and WR early, as well as adding an offensive lineman, which is in stark contrast to last year’s defense heavy draft.